By Oakley Smith, RDN, LD, HHS Vice President of Experience Quality

 To learn more about HHS' approach to building a culture where team members feel appreciated and respected:

-Oakley Smith joined HHS in 2017 as the Regional Director of Patient Experience.
+Oakley Smith joined HHS in 2017 and now serves as the Vice President of Experience Quality.
 Oakley is a Registered Dietitian Nutritionist and has extensive experience working with patient satisfaction in the realms of both food and nutrition and environmental services.
 She earned a Bachelor of Science in Food and Nutrition Sciences and a Bachelor of Arts in Spanish from Middle Tennessee State University, and will graduate with a Master of Science in Nutrition from Murray State University in 2019.